WitchPHD/decktuner_list_generator/README.md

 4. Do some housekeeping (clear some stuff, set some variables for later math, etc).
 5. Print a list of workshops whose pilot has left.
-6. Print a list of workshops which are inactive (but have a tuner)
+6. Print a list of workshops which are inactive (but have a tuner).
 7. Print a list of tunerless workshops.
 8. Print some math.